rdkcentral/firebolt-certification-suite/README.md

 Some of these parameters, such as `pubSubUrl` and `pubsub_uuid`, will only be included when they are defined in the env variables.

 ### Additional Launch Parameters from ConfigModule
-The `additionalLaunchParams` allows you to customize the test environment by including specific parameters that can override default parameters or add new configurations.
+The `additionalLaunchParams` allows you to customize the test environment by including specific parameters that can override default parameters or add new launch parameters from config module.

 - **Setting Up Additional Launch Parameters:**
-  - Define Parameters in the ConfigModule: Set the `additionalLaunchParams` in the configModule.
-Edit your `config.json` file in the configModule to include your additionalLaunchParams as shown below, or pass the env through the CLI.
+  - Define a new variable `additionalLaunchParams` in `config.json` file in the configModule.
+Add additional launch variables as a key-value pair as shown below.

   Example:
 ```
 {
 additionalLaunchParams = {
     "pubSubUrl": `ws://<YOUR_IP>:8080`,  // Example of a hardcoded value
-    "testtoken": "CYPRESSENV-testToken" // Example referencing another Cypress env variable
+    "appType": "CYPRESSENV-appType" // Example referencing another Cypress env variable
     };
 }
 ```
 - **Usage of Keys and Values:**
-  - The key `pubSubUrl` contains a hardcoded WebSocket URL that will be included in the intent directly.
+  - The key `pubSubUrl` contains a hardcoded URL that will be included in the intent directly.
-  - The key `testtoken` is prefixed with `CYPRESSENV-`, indicating that it should search for an env variable named `testtoken`.
-If `Cypress.env("testtoken")` exists, its value will be passed in the intent.
+  - The key `appType` is prefixed with `CYPRESSENV-`, indicating that it should search for an env variable named `appType`.
+If `Cypress.env("appType")` exists, its value will be passed in the intent.
 - **Parameter Precedence:** Any keys defined in additionalLaunchParams will take precedence over default parameters with matching names.

 ## Before operation